ezekielnizamani/DreamHome/README.md

-This is crwaler that i made in laravel which read csv and crwal from diffrent sites i am making same proejct in golang for learning
+This is a crawler that I made in Laravel, which reads CSV files and crawls data from different sites.
+I am creating the same project in Golang for learning purposes